Later (talk show): 1994–1996: Greg Kinnear

-In late November 1993, as a consequence of Costas and NBC being in the process of finalizing his new deal that was to be based around sports, NBC unveiled the U.S. basic cable television presenter Greg Kinnear from Talk Soup on E!: Entertainment Television as the new host of Later, initially set to take over in mid-January 1994.
-Kinnear's signing with NBC came amid him negotiating with a number of other U.S. broadcasting entities, including Fox (that reportedly floated a talk show opportunity in the wake of the quick demise of The Chevy Chase Show), Disney (discussed sitcom and talk-show ideas), and CBS (which considered him for the post-Letterman slot).
-Reportedly competing for the Later job against over two dozen other candidates—including MTV's Chris Connelly and Rolling Stones Bill Zehme—Kinnear ended up getting hired without a screen test with NBC additionally throwing possible prime-time specials into the deal.
-As per the terms of his NBC late night deal, he was allowed to continue hosting Talk Soup.
-With Kinnear taking over Later, NBC decided to shut down the show's production in New York City and relocate it to Los Angeles, reportedly in order to facilitate his continued appearances on Talk Soup.
+In late November 1993, as a consequence of Costas and NBC being in the process of finalizing his new deal that was to be based around sports, NBC named Greg Kinnear (who had been hosting the E!: Entertainment Television comedy clip show Talk Soup since its 1991 debut) as the new host of Later, initially set to take over in mid-January 1994.
+Kinnear's signing with NBC came amid him negotiating with a number of other American television broadcasters, including Fox (that reportedly floated a talk show opportunity in the wake of the quick demise of The Chevy Chase Show), Disney (which discussed potential sitcom and talk-show projects), and CBS (which considered him for the post-Letterman slot).
+Reportedly competing for the Later job against over two-dozen other candidates—including MTV's Chris Connelly and Rolling Stones Bill Zehme—Kinnear ended up getting hired without a screen test with NBC additionally throwing possible prime-time specials into the deal.
+As per the terms of his NBC late-night deal, he was allowed to continue hosting Talk Soup.
+With Kinnear taking over Later, NBC decided to relocate production of the show from New York City to Los Angeles, reportedly in order to facilitate his continued appearances on Talk Soup.
 Furthermore, the network's publicly stated plan for Later was to initially keep the format Costas had previously followed—a half-hour interview each night with a single celebrity or public figure—before eventually tailoring the format to Kinnear's talents.
-A few weeks later, in a December 1993 New York Times interview, Kinnear stated the show will start to include short skits and comedy performances while insisting that one-on-one interviews will remain its backbone.
+A few weeks later, in a December 1993 New York Times interview, Kinnear stated the show would begin incorporating short skits and comedy performances while insisting that one-on-one interviews would remain its backbone.

-Originally scheduled for mid-January 1994, Kinnear's debut was subsequently pushed back by a month to February 14, 1994.
-Contrary to the network's earlier pronouncements, the plans for Kinnear's Later to continue as a one-on-one interview show like it had been under Costas were abandoned while preparing its launch.
-Instead, it was decided that the upcoming program would go with a conventional U.S. late night talk show format: studio audience, scripted comedy (opening monologue and skits) as well as single guest interview—mostly contemporary TV and movie personalities promoting their projects.
-Right from the announcement of his stepping into the Later job on NBC, Kinnear was seen by many in the U.S. TV industry not only as a successor to Bob Costas but also a potential replacement for the novice performer Conan O'Brien whose show in the earlier 12:30am time slot on the network's late night schedule had been suffering from low ratings and poor reviews ever since its debut months prior.
-With news that Kinnear would be doing a conventional late night talk show, this speculation only intensified.
+Originally scheduled for mid-January 1994, Kinnear's debut was subsequently pushed back by a month to February 14.
+Contrary to the network's earlier pronouncements, the plans for Kinnear's Later to continue as a one-on-one interview show like it had been under Costas were abandoned during preparation for its launch.
+Instead, it was decided that the program would adopt more of a conventional American late-night talk show format: a studio audience, scripted comedy segments (opening monologue and skits) as well as single guest interview—mostly contemporary TV and movie personalities promoting their projects.
+Right from the announcement of his stepping into the Later job on NBC, Kinnear was seen by many in the American television industry not only as a successor to Bob Costas but also a potential replacement for the novice performer Conan O'Brien, whose talk show in the preceding 12:35 a.m.
+Eastern Time slot had been suffering from low ratings and poor reviews ever since it debuted on the network months prior.
+With news that Kinnear would be doing a conventional late-night talk show, this speculation only intensified.